zio/zio/docs/datatypes/concurrency/ref.md

   } yield ()
 }
 ```
-What happens if between running the update and get, another update in another fiber occurred?
-We would see that this function doesn't perform in a deterministic fashion in concurrent environments.
+What happens if, between running `update` and `get`, a second `update` occurs on another fiber?
+This would not behave deterministically in concurrent environments.
 So we need a way to perform a combination of **get, set, get** atomically.
 This is where `modify` comes in.
 Here we will edit `request` to use `modify`:

 ```scala mdoc:silent:nest
 // Safe in Concurrent Environment